 If this is not possible, for whatever reason, then you should try to find YouTube videos of Shaykhs teaching the various texts of the school in English.
 Unfortunately, there is not much out there for Hanbali texts in English but it is growing.
 There are, however, a lot of resources available in Arabic for studying the school to an advanced level.
 So I would suggest the eager students of knowledge to make learning Arabic as part of their goal as well if they want to be serious.

-Here is what I recommend for English only students:
+Here is what I recommend for English only students after they have listened to the following two lectures:

 Umdah al-Talib or Akhsar al-Mukhtasarat